Fender Precision Bass 1957–1959: Identification, Specs & Value

 - Serial number: On the neck plate, prefixed with a "-" or "0" in the 1957–1958 range (5 digits).
 For full decoding across Fender's serial number schemes, see our Fender serial number guide.

-- Pencil dates: Handwritten date on the end of the neck heel (e.g. 6-57) and often in the middle pickup cavity or under the bridge.
-Note that some basses — especially 1959 examples — left the factory with no heel date at all, so a missing date isn't automatically a red flag on a bass from that year.
+- Pencil dates: Handwritten date on the end of the neck heel (e.g. 6-57), and often in the middle pickup cavity or under the bridge.
+Note that some basses, especially 1959 examples, left the factory with no heel date at all.
+A missing heel date isn't automatically a red flag on a bass from that year.
 In those cases, rely on the body cavity markings, pot codes, and other construction details to confirm the year.

 - Guard underside: Original anodized guards are gold on both sides, though the underside looks cleaner and fresher than the top.